French Development Agency: Knowledge production

-AFD departments and subsidiaries

-PROPARCO

-PROPARCO is an AFD subsidiary set up in 1977.
-It is a development finance institution with a mandate to promote private investments for growth, sustainable development and the achievement of the Millennium Development Goals (MDGs) in emerging and developing countries.
-It provides financing tailored to the specific needs of investors in the productive sector, financial systems, infrastructure and private equity.

-PROPARCO is jointly held by AFD (59.04%) and private shareholders from the North and South.

-CEFEB

-The Center for Economic and Banking Studies (CEFEB) is AFD's training institute.
-It is based in Marseille and offers training for partners from the South in order to contribute to building their capacities.
-It also acts as a platform for the dissemination of AFD's expertise towards its partners.

-FFEM

-AFD handles the secretariat and financial management of the French Facility for Global Environment (FFEM), a bilateral public fund set up by the French Government in 1994.
-It is a financial instrument for France's cooperation and development policy dedicated to environmental protection and sustainable development.

-It is coordinated by five ministries (Economy and Finance, Foreign Affairs, Sustainable Development, Research, Agriculture) and AFD.

-Controversial issues
+Leadership

+Controversy

 In 2007, AFD was called into question for its support for French companies suspected of contributing to deforestation in Central Africa.
 However, no legal proceedings were brought against AFD.

 AFD has strict procedures during project appraisal for impact control and measurement in terms of social and environmental responsibility.
 It has provided EUR 900,000 of financing to the Central Africa Forest Commission (COMIFAC), which is responsible for guiding, coordinating, harmonizing and taking decisions in terms of the conservation and sustainable management of forest ecosystems.
 Mr. Joyandet, French Secretary of State for Cooperation and Francophonie from March 2008 to July 2010, criticized the Chief Executive Officer at the time, Mr. Severino, for AFD's emergency-oriented approach, without a long term-vision and a certain lack of scope.
 However, the Minister's remarks did not gain wide consensus among the development community.

 According to the Cameroon National Anti-corruption Commission (CONAC), two front companies, including one controlled by AFD, have been suspected of fraud.
 In December 2013, CONAC presented its 2012 activity report in Yaoundé, indicating that over CFA 113bn had been misappropriated from the cotton development company (SODECOTON) between 2002 and 2011.

 In December 2021, created under the name Caisse centrale de la France libre in 1941, the public financial institution could change its name again in the coming months, 80 years after its launch.
 Or a project in the process of reflection, which also includes an overhaul of its operation and its development policy, which "appear unsuitable in relation to our experience", according to its director Rémy Rioux.